-Because the LIA's promotional campaigns affected multiple defendants, we detail those campaigns at the outset.
-The Forest Products campaign, which ran from 1934 to 1941, was aimed at having manufacturers of lumber, window frames, and doors endorse lead paint.
-The purpose of the Forest Products campaign, which was active in California,
+Because the LIA's promotional campaigns affected multiple defendants, we detail those campaigns at the The Forest Products campaign, which ran from 1934 to 1941, was aimed at having manufacturers of lumber, window frames, and doors endorse lead paint.
+The purpose of the Forest Products campaign, which was active in California, was to promote the use of lead paint on lumber and in residences.
+In 1934, the LIA persuaded lumber manufacturers associations on the West Coast to recommend the use of lead paint on lumber by "enclos[ing] 'Painting Instructions' folders with all bundles of siding" in 1935.34 In 1938, the LIA persuaded the Western Pine Association to paint its model home at the San Francisco World's Fair "inside store advertisement promoted Fuller's lead paint as an "all-purpose house paint."

-33 For instance, a 1916 Santa Clara County "Farmers Union" advertisement promoted for interior use a lead paint made by a company acquired by Fuller.
-A 1934 advertisement placed by a Monterey hardware store promoted Fuller's lead paint "for use on interior and exterior surfaces."
-A 1940 Solano County hardware store advertisement promoted Fuller's lead paint for "interior surfaces."
-A 1942 Monterey County paint store advertisement promoted Fuller's lead paint for interior use.
-A 1949 Vallejo paint store advertisement promoted Fuller's lead paint as an "all-purpose house paint."